Fighting for Not-So-Religious Souls: The Role of Religious Competition in Secular Conflicts: Data and Empirical Strategy

-We examine the empirical validity of this assumption in a variety of ways.
-For example, we explore the robustness of our findings by sometimes conditioning on a variety of possibly confounding municipality-year variables.
-We also show that the presence of conflict-related violence (and related factors) prior to the arrival of a non-Catholic church in a municipality is not correlated with the church's arrival.
-In addition, we explore robustness of our estimations to heterogeneity across units by using \cite{AbrahamSun2018}'s estimator, which is based on \citealt{GoodmanBacon2018}'s interaction-weighted estimator and relies on the absence of anticipation.
+We examine the empirical validity of these assumptions in a variety of ways.
+For example, we explore the robustness of our findings by conditioning on a variety of possibly confounding municipality-year variables.
+To verify our hypothesis that there is no reverse causality, we show that the presence of conflict-related violence (and related factors) prior to the arrival of a non-Catholic church in a municipality is not correlated with the church's arrival.

+In addition, we explore robustness of our estimations to heterogeneity across units by using \cite{AbrahamSun2018}'s estimator, which is based on the interaction-weighted estimator of \cite{GoodmanBacon2018} and relies on the absence of anticipation.
 Finally and importantly, insofar as \cite{AbrahamSun2018}'s estimator assumes a quasi-experimental setting (i.e. a difference-in-differences setting), which may not correspond to our case, we follow \cite{Tchuente_Wind2019} and use an alternative estimator which, besides being robust to cross-unit heterogeneity, allows us to recover the average treatment effects.

+In the robustness check section, we consider alternative specifications to Eq. (\ref{baseline}).\footnote{For example, we consider specifications in which different lag and lead effects are included, the treatment effects are heterogenous across municipalities, and $\gamma_\tau$ does not necessarily equal 0 for all $\tau< 0$.} A particularly important alternative specification is the following:

+where $D_{i,t}$ is a treatment indicator that is equal to one if municipality $i$ is treated at time $t$ or before and zero otherwise.
+We refer to this specification as \emph{static}, and we interpret $\gamma$ as capturing longer-run effects.
+Compared to Eq. (\ref{baseline}), the specification in Eq. (\ref{didbaseline}) imposes constant treatment effects for all $\tau\geq 0$, which may not hold if treatment effects grow or decay over time.
+Given the prevalence of specification (\ref{didbaseline}), its potential usefulness in capturing long-term effects, and that it allows our heterogeneous effects analysis to be presented more clearly, we always report results obtained using this specification (in addition to those obtained using Eq. (\ref{baseline})).